StevenShi/trips45-worldpress-theme/README.md

-	v) The Administration Panel uses "Options Framework", which is under GPL v2 license. http://wptheming.com/options-framework-theme/ vi) The files options-custom.js, color-picker.js and media-uploader.js present in the "/js" Folder are part of the "Options Framework", and are under GPL v2. vii) skip-link-focus-fix.js, navigation.js, customizer.js & keyboard-image-navigation.js are part of the Underscores Framework used by the theme, and hence under GPL v2. viii) The images nthumb have been created by Inkness for the purpose of this theme.
+	v) The Administration Panel uses "Options Framework", which is under GPL v2 license. http://wptheming.com/options-framework-theme/ vi) The files options-custom.js, color-picker.js and media-uploader.js present in the "/js" Folder are part of the "Options Framework", and are under GPL v2. vii) skip-link-focus-fix.js, navigation.js, customizer.js & keyboard-image-navigation.js are part of the Underscores Framework used by the theme, and hence under GPL v2. viii) The images nthumb have been created by Inkness.
 2cl and 2cr are part of Options framework and are under GPL license. ix) The files in the css/ folder are a part of nivoSlider and under MIT license.
 	x) The Timeago Plugin used in this theme is under the MIT License. http://timeago.yarp.com/